 "They will be the right people for the job, coming from the same type of surfer and skater background," Ramos said.

 Steven Davis, associate professor of education at Jacksonville University, has examined the project's curriculum.
-He said that there is a big gap between where local education is now and where it could be with education.
+He said that there is a big gap between where local education is now and where it could be

 "With the research I've done and the practical experience of training teachers, this idea fits right in with the results I found," Davis said.
 "They have the right idea and the right people to do it."